-5 Gorgeous Cabins in Pennsylvania That You Can Book for Your Next Skiing Getaway
+5 Gorgeous Cabins in Pennsylvania That You Can Book for a Skiing Getaway

 From the outside, this renovated bunkhouse on a 52-acre organic farm outside Seven Springs looks charming albeit rustic.
 Once you step inside, you’ll be shocked at how modern the one-bedroom cabin is.
-The full kitchen and refurbished bathroom mean that you don’t have to rough it to disconnect from the real world.
-Upgrade to the Farm Rejuvenation Retreat Getaway ($500 per weekend) for healthy provided meals complete with fresh juice, a massage, a private yoga or fitness session, and an introduction to stress-reducing techniques. $84 a night on average.
+The full kitchen and refurbished bathroom mean that you don’t have to rough it to disconnect from the real world. $80 a night on average.

 Where To Ski: Seven Springs Ski Resort, which boasts 33 slopes and trails and seven (!) terrain parks.
-Add two runs on the NASTAR giant slalom race course to your lift ticket for $6 or pay $15 to work on carving around the gates all day.
+You can also add two runs on the NASTAR giant slalom race course to your lift ticket or pay extra to try carving around the gates all day.

-Also located on fully operational farmland, this luxe, four-bedroom property is big enough for families — and stunning enough for everyone.
-We recommend watching the snow fall from the wraparound front porch and ending the day around the fire pit. $331 per night.
+Also located on fully operational farmland, this luxe, four-bedroom property is comfortable for families — and stunning to boot.
+We recommend watching the snow fall from the wraparound front porch and ending the day around the fire pit. $421 per night.

 Where To Ski: Blue Mountain Resort is just five miles from this Palmerton house.
-Known for having one of PA’s largest vertical drops, it promises 39 trails, 16 lifts, and a snow tubing hill with six-person tubes.
+Known for having one of PA’s largest vertical drops, it promises 39 trails, 16 lifts, and a snow tubing hill.

 The floor-to-ceiling wood paneling and wall-to-wall windows of this A-frame chalet give the feel of being at camp, if camp were gorgeous and came with Bluetooth speakers and three Firestick- or Roku-connected TVs.
-Just 20 minutes away is the historic town of Jim Thorpe, named after the first Native American to win an Olympic gold medal for the United States, which will host its annual WinterFest this weekend.
-Come for the train rides, stay for the famous Mug Walk, where you buy a mug for $15 and stop by participating businesses in the charming downtown for hot chocolate, soup, and other goodies.
+Just 20 minutes away is the historic town of Jim Thorpe, named after the first Native American to win an Olympic gold medal for the United States. $302 per night.

 Where To Ski: Big Boulder, a short five-minute drive from the chalet.
-The 15-trail mountain offers late-night hours until 10 p.m., so get ready to ski beneath the stars.
+The 15-trail mountain boasts picturesque views and snowy trails you can enjoy.

 With 2,500 square feet, a washer and dryer, a hot tub, AND a pool table, this Pocono Pines property is a true luxury retreat.
-If you ever decide to leave, (who would want to?!), head 0.3 miles to Lake Naomi for breathtaking views and two hiking trails or stop at Barley Creek Brewing Company right down the road for brews and burgers. $432 per night on average.
+If you ever decide to leave, (who would want to?!), head 0.3 miles to Lake Naomi for breathtaking views and two hiking trails or pick up takeout burgers and brews from Barley Creek Brewing Company right down the road. $511 per night on average.

-Where To Ski: Camelback Mountain, which expanded its terrain park this season, adding new features and 15 additional acres for beginners.
-For all you skiing haters, there’s the largest snow tubing park in the country, complete with an LED light show after dark.
-(Note: You must buy tickets at the park — they’re not available online — the day you’re planning to tube, and they’re first come, first serve.)
+Where To Ski: Camelback Mountain, which has an expanded terrain park this season, including new features and 15 additional acres for beginners.
+For all you skiing haters, there’s a huge snow tubing park.